TABLE OF CONTENTS

 -

-Toddler Formula - Toddler formula is designed to help meet the nutritional needs of little ones over 12 months.
-Our grass-fed organic A2 whole milk formula is free from soy, industrial seed oil, corn and rice syrup, gluten, GMOs, grains, and synthetic folic acid.
+Toddler Formula - Toddler formula is designed to help meet the nutritional needs of little ones over the age of 12 months.
+Our A2 formula is free from soy, industrial seed oils, corn & rice syrup, gluten, GMOs, grains, and synthetic folic acid.
 It is made with only healthy fats and is easy to digest for even sensitive tummies.

 -

 Bone broth - bone broth is a nourishing beverage that is rich in minerals and amino acids.
 It’s also great for gut health and immunity.
-Check out our recipe for liver bone broth and our video on how to make a more traditional chicken bone broth!
+Check out how to make liver bone broth and how to make chicken bone broth!

 When can a baby stop drinking formula?

 By the time your child is 7-8 months old, they should be eating a variety of healthy foods that could include meats, eggs, vegetables, healthy fats, pureed baby foods, and yogurts and cheeses (for those that tolerate dairy).
-Our Ethically Sourced Meats Variety Pack and Organic Savory Veggies Variety Pack are a great way to get added nutrients in your baby’s diet — before and after a transition to cow’s milk or other nutritious beverages.
+Our baby food pouches are a great way to get added nutrients in your baby’s diet, before and after a transition to cow’s milk or other nutritious beverages.

 When do most babies stop drinking formula

-Babies can continue to drink formula until they are at least 12 months old, as it contains appropriate amounts of iron and vitamin C needed for their little developing bodies.
+Babies can continue formula feeding until they are at least 12 months old, as it contains appropriate amounts of iron and vitamin C needed for their little developing bodies.
 And formula could be offered alongside breast milk or a variety of healthy solid foods to help expose them to more flavors and textures while giving them key vitamins and nutrients they need, like iron and zinc.
-(PS: for tips on formula prep and storage, check out this post.)

-Of course, this timing is a general recommendation and children develop at different speeds.
-If you have any hesitations or concerns, or if your child has any kidney, liver, or metabolism issues or was born underweight or premature, consult with your health professional prior to transitioning them to cow’s milk.
+Of course, this timing is a general recommendation, and children develop at different speeds.
+If you have any hesitations or concerns, or if your child has any kidney, liver, or metabolism issues, or was born underweight or premature, consult with your health care provider before transitioning them to cow’s milk.

 Knowing if your baby is not ready to start drinking cow’s milk

 When deciding when to transition your baby off formula, there are several things to keep in mind.
-Signs that your baby may need to continue with formula or breastmilk include:
+Signs that your baby may need to continue with formula or breastfeeding include:

 -